Experiments in Natural Colour

 The Effect of Time

-When I work with natural dye and when I envision my pieces, in my head I see a natural bouquet of flowers, and consider the effects of time.
+When I work with natural dye and envision my pieces, in my mind's eye I see a natural bouquet of flowers, and consider the effects of time.
 The colours will fade, the flowers will wilt, eventually desiccate and turn to dust.
-The images above illustrate the effects of time on a paper floral arrangement created around a year ago.
-Left is clearly the original image, and on the right you see the arrangement today, around a year later.
+The images above illustrate the effects of time on a paper floral arrangement over roughly a year.
+Left is clearly the original image, and on the right you see the arrangement some twelve months later.
 Some colour remains - I particularly like the way the onion dyed centres of the flowers retain depth of colour.
 The blues and pinks are still there, but faded.
 And the shape is of course still there!

 My plant dyed paper workshops are designed to be an informal introduction to the experimental process of dyeing paper with plant and vegetable matter.
 Over the course of the workshop (usually 5 - 6 hours) we create up to 6 different shades using a range of materials.
 The workshop is built around creation of a Paper Gerbera, using the different colours we have created.
 See Workshops for current dates or contact me to schedule a workshop for your group